realedo/Zeri/README.md

 The app now runs on tkinker.
 Future udates will be featuring full last game data and beter ui while not supporting visible terminal anymore. the next step would be building a full functioning application for beta testing. then i make the py application work with a javascript one to make it work on HTML

+# Womp Womp
+riot chnged how the API works so i have to remake the app from scratch